23arjun/FYP-CODE/README.md

 # USER GUIDE
-The code for all the models developed in this project, are in this repository.
+The code for all the models developed in this project are in this repository.
 The models were tested using synthetic and real data.
-The main three files for each uncertainty set are the main, calling and confidence function.
+The main files for each uncertainty set are the main, calling and confidence function.
 The purpose of each of these files is outlined below:

 # MAIN
-The main files are the files that are to be run to run the models.
-These files perform the optimsiation.
+The main files are used to run the models.
+These files perform the optimisation.

 # CALLING
 The calling function prepares the data to create the uncertainty set.
 It also provides other model input parameters to the main.